Heiskanen, Ritchie score in 3rd, Stars beat Sharks 3-2

 Couture tipped in a shot by Karlsson 31 seconds after Ritchie's goal.
 But San Jose was shut out the rest of the way.

-NOTES: Dallas C Martin Hanzal played for the first time since undergoing offseason spine surgery. ...
+NOTES: Dallas C Martin Hanzal played for the first time since undergoing offseason spine surgery.
+"It was probably the hardest game of my life," the 14-year veteran said.
+"I felt like the first period I was a little bit nervous.
+I thought I got better in the second, and the third I was out of gas." ...
 Sharks C Joe Thornton played in his 1,514th game, tying Steve Yzerman for 18th on the NHL career list. ...
 Kane's goal was his first in nine games.

 UP NEXT